nicdgonzalez/ani2xcur/README.md

 > [!NOTE]\
 > Automatic activation is best-tested on GNOME (using `gsettings`).
 Commands
 > for other Window Managers are defined in [src/commands/install.rs].
 Pull
-> requests to improve coverage are welcome!
+> requests to improve coverage are always welcome!

 ```bash
 eval "$(ani-to-xcursor install --skip-broken 2> /dev/null)"